toainn92/stocks-analysis/README.md

 - VBA script is more efficient, require fewer step, and easier for future users to understand.

 Cons:
-- The refactoring code took time to update and took many revisions to ensure that it matches the results of the original code.
+- The refactoring code took many revisions to update to ensure that it matches the results of the original code.
+- This process was time consuming to determine where the syntax error of the code was